Egypt Landmarks - 26 Famous Landmarks in Egypt to Explore

 The Egyptian Museum is a must-visit, especially considering it is one of the top things to do when in Cairo.
 The museum is also the oldest archaeological museum in the Middle East.

 The Egyptian Museum was opened in 1902 to house the antiquities of Ancient Egypt.
-Across the museum's two floors, you will find a collection of exhibits on Ancient Egypt's archaeological history.
+Across the museum's two floors, you will find a collection of exhibits on Egypt's archaeological history.

 The Egyptian Museum is the home of over 120,000 artefacts in total, including the contents of Tutankhamen's tomb, and mummies discovered since the 19th century.